Skip to main content

 • No Access

-Observers have primarily read access but can still create incidents.
-This makes the role suitable for cross-functional teams such as support, operations, or customer success, who need visibility into incidents and the ability to raise issues.
+Observers primarily have read access but can still create incidents.
+This makes the role suitable for cross-functional teams such as support, operations, or customer success who need visibility into incidents.

 No Access removes Incident Response permissions entirely for the team.
 This is useful when a user only needs On-Call access or should not interact with incidents in a given team.